joreilly86/Flocode-Pynite-01/README.md

   - `direction` (str): The direction of the moment ('Mx', 'My', 'Mz').
   - `n_points` (int): Number of points along the member length to calculate the moment.
   - `combo_name` (str): Load combination name.

+> ## Note on Rendering
+> Look for the output window to pop up while running the script.
+It may be hidden behind other windows.

 ## For more Flocode content